sym0210/sym0210.github.io/_pages/research.md

 author_profile: true
 ---

+1. Where are people at different times?

+# Dynamic Population Mapping
+# Inter-city Population Mobility Prediction

+2. How are people exposed to environments?

+# Population Environmental Exposure Assessment
+# Environmental Exposure Injustice Assessment

+3. What are the health effects of environmental exposure?

+# Association Between Environmental Exposure and Health
+# Health Burden of Environmental Exposure

 ***Mobility***
 We analyze longitudinal series of pervasive data collected on mobile communication databases (smart phones, twitter logs, facebook, etc.) to generate estimates of urban mobility and use of the space.